 1) Highly Available – It is highly available by architecture design across different geographies.

 2) Unscrambled Access – Owning one account you can access thousands of SaaS applications.
-Also, it lists out all the granted applications of the user and provides account information, password reset in one go.
+Also, it lists out all the granted applications of the user and provides account information and password reset in one go.

 4) Alliance

-- B2B – It enables an organization to access documents, apps with ensuring control over corporate data.
+• B2B – It enables an organization to access documents and apps while ensuring control over corporate data.

 6) Reports